ponoor/python-step-series/docs/step-series/submodules/functionality-descriptions.rst

 acceleration towards the each new target position would cause the vibration and loose smooth transition.
-Depending on the priority of the quickly response to the target position or smooth movement for the whole operation, the preferrable values may change.
+Depending on the priority of the quickly response to the target position or smooth movement for the whole operation, the preferable values may change.

 -----
 3. kD